Until 1858, the school at Hain’s Church was the only school available to residents of the

 In 1955, the communities of Marion, Womelsforf, Robesonia, Hiedelberg, North Heildeberg, South Heidelberg and Wernersville came together to create the Conrad Weiser Joint School District.
-The communities would continue operations in their individual schools until the current Conrad Weiser High School building opened its doors in November of 1959.
+The communities would continue operations in their individual schools until Conrad Weiser High School building (currently the middle school) opened its doors in November of 1959.
 Wernersville High graduated its last separate class in June of 1955.

 It continued to house the senior high students in the interim but the other half of its student body attended the Womelsdorf building.
 Conditions were cramped for those four years at both schools.